aham-oudeis/Training/launch_school/RB120-OOP/Notes/interview_prep/inheritance.md

 # what  is inheritance?
 When a class acquires behaviors either from anothe class or from modules, it's called inheritance.
-Often, inheritance is taken to mean only class inheritance.
-But in ruby, we say there is a class inheritance and interface inheritance (mixins).
+Often, inheritance is taken to mean only class inheritance and mixins are called composition.
+But in Ruby, we say there is a class inheritance and an interface inheritance (via mixins).

+# benefits
+* avoid duplication
+* managing complexity

 # types of inheritance?
--class inheritance: when a class subsclasses from another class: the parent class is called the superclass, and the child class is called a subclass.
+-class inheritance: when a class acquires behaviors from another class: the parent class is called the superclass, and the child class is called a subclass.

 ```ruby
 class People